all-ride/ride-app/manual/Logging.md

     }

-Then you add it to the core logger using the dependencies:
+Then you add it to the log using the dependencies:

     {
         "dependencies": [